Pandas

 • Piece 2: IDs and their test scores

-To see “which student got which score,” you need to connect the pieces using the ID!
+To see โ€œwhich student got which score,โ€ you need to connect the pieces using the ID!

 Types of Joins

-graph TD A[Two Tables] --> B[Inner Join] A --> C[Left Join] A --> D[Right Join] A --> E[Outer Join] B --> F[Only matching rows] C --> G[All left + matching right] D --> H[All right + matching left] E --> I[All rows from both]
+graph TD A["Two Tables"] --> B["Inner Join"] A --> C["Left Join"] A --> D["Right Join"] A --> E["Outer Join"] B --> F["Only matching rows"] C --> G["All left + matching right"] D --> H["All right + matching left"] E --> I["All rows from both"]

 Merge Example